 While wages in the Seacoast area are on par with state averages overall, average housing purchase and rental costs are the most expensive in New Hampshire by considerable margins.
-Unfortunately it seems that the gap in affordability is growing again; from 2000-2012 the average increase in housing rental and purchase price was 36-38%, but the average wage increase was only 31%.
+Unfortunately it seems that the gap in affordability is growing again.
 A diverse workforce is vital to a thriving regional economy and if the Seacoast region continues to become more expensive to live in, the lack of affordable housing will increase commuting distance, making it more difficult for employers to recruit workers and more costly to retain them.

 One Year Goals for the Number of Households to be Supported

-Homeless 300
+Homeless 150

-Non-Homeless 260
+Non-Homeless 200

-Special-Needs 357
+Special-Needs 45

-Total 917
+Total 395

-Table 58 - One Year Goals for Affordable Housing by Support Requirement
+Table 48 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

-Rental Assistance 40
+Rental Assistance 25

-The Production of New Units 20
+The Production of New Units 0

-Rehab of Existing Units 3
+Rehab of Existing Units 100

 Acquisition of Existing Units 0

-Total 63
+Total 125

-Table 59 - One Year Goals for Affordable Housing by Support Type
+Table 49 - One Year Goals for Affordable Housing by Support Type